Nugitha2005/SmartBank-Loan-Predictor/README.md

 * **AI Integration:** Groq API (Llama-3.3-70b-versatile)

 Acknowledgments & Credits
-* **Development:** Built by Nugitha Artigala as a Data Science & Software Engineering project.
+* **Development:** Built by [Your Name] as a Data Science & Software Engineering project.
+* **Learning Journey:** This repository serves as my first hands-on project using ML algorithms, demonstrating my ability to build and deploy predictive models.
 * **AI Assistance:** Special thanks to AI tools for providing guidance on integrating the **Groq API** and structuring the backend logic for the AI overview features.

 How to Run